 This CEERS replaces an older plan that was adopted in 2008 and reduced our emission by 12% over the last decade.
 CEERS 2020 outlines the strategy to get us to our newly stated and ambitious goals – reduce emissions to 45% below our 2010 baseline by 2030 as the first step towards a 100% reduction by 2050.
 I think the most important part of any climate policy is that we set goals within a viewable horizon – ones we need to take action on *now* to achieve, because as bold as 100% by 2050 is, the 30 year timeframe gives too much cover to those willing to kick climate action down the road.

-That doesn’t mean we will be done by 2030.
-We will then have the harder work to do to find a path to carbon-neutrality that we are aspiring towards in our Bold Step #1.
+That doesn’t mean we will be done in 2030.
+We will then have harder work to do to find a path to carbon-neutrality that we are aspiring towards in our Bold Step #1.
 Things like deep retrofits of some other buildings in the City, exploring alternate energy sources (renewable gas, hydrogen, solar, etc.) and creating an offset program through reforestation or other strategies.
-We can also anticipate that technology will catch up to our goals in the decades ahead.
-For example, it is simply not viable to have all-electric or hydrogen fuel cell fire truck fleet today, but we will be relying on those types of changes to emerge after 2030 when our deeper reductions are needed.
-So if we are going beyond just picking the low-hanging fruit now, we are still harvesting the ripe fruit.
+We can also anticipate that technology will catch up to our goals in the decade ahead, making the next steps a little easier.
+For example, it is simply not viable to have all-electric or hydrogen fuel cell fire truck fleet today, but we will be relying on those types of changes to emerge after 2030 when those deeper reductions are needed.
+So if we are going beyond just picking low-hanging fruit now, we are still harvesting the riper fruit.

 We are going to get there.
 We can get there.
 To delay any further would be irresponsible.